rwandantechy/clmpi-benchmark/docs/results_analysis.md

 - Create hardware baseline configurations
 - Document hardware impact on results

-### 4. Model-Specific Analysis
+### 4. Fix Result Persistence
-- Test models across different prompt categories
+- Ensure all model evaluations save results properly
-- Analyze failure modes and success patterns
+- Create separate result directories for each model
-- Identify model strengths and weaknesses
+- Implement proper result comparison tools

 ## Conclusion

-The CLMPI system successfully evaluates multiple models across 5 dimensions, providing a framework for comparative analysis.
-However, the current single-prompt evaluation limits statistical significance and generalizability of results.
+The CLMPI system successfully evaluates models across 5 dimensions, providing a framework for comparative analysis.
+However, the current implementation has several limitations:

 **Key Findings**:
 - Context and fluency are consistently strong across models
 - Accuracy shows high variability and may need more prompts
 - Efficiency correlates with model size as expected
-- Different companies show different optimization strategies
+- Result persistence needs improvement for proper multi-model comparison

 **Next Steps**:
-1. Expand prompt coverage for statistical significance
+1. Fix result saving to capture all model evaluations
-2. Implement confidence intervals and error analysis
+2. Expand prompt coverage for statistical significance
-3. Add more diverse evaluation tasks
+3. Implement confidence intervals and error analysis
 4. Create standardized hardware testing procedures

-The system demonstrates potential for comprehensive model evaluation but requires expansion to provide statistically reliable results.
+The system demonstrates potential for comprehensive model evaluation but requires fixes to result persistence and expansion of prompt coverage to provide statistically reliable results.